HolyCyberCow/bSocial/README.md

 #### Elastic Queries

-THere is a directory `elasticsearch` that contains some queries to the elasticsearch written in plain **bash**, using **curl**.
+There is a directory `elasticsearch` that contains some queries to the elasticsearch written in plain **bash**, using **curl**.
 These can be ran by making them executable: